-From Gullfoss Waterfall upper parking, we will take you to the enormous Langjökull glacier, where you can witness the awe-inspiring landscapes, learn about the basics of the glacier, taste the purest water straight from the glacier and visit a naturally formed ice cave.
+From Gullfoss Waterfall upper parking, we will take you to the enormous Langjökull glacier, where you can witness the awe-inspiring landscapes, learn about the basics of the glacier and visit a naturally formed ice cave.

 Dressing for this sort of weather can be a challenge so we always recommend dressing in layers.
 3 or 4 upper layers are highly recommended such as a light t-shirt (preferably wool) next to the skin, then a fleece or heavy wool garment, topped off with a waterproof windbreaker.

 Jeans are not recommended for our trips as they become very heavy, cold and uncomfortable to wear when they get wet.

 Lightweight hiking pants, track pants or long cotton pants are best and then wind/waterproof pants over.
 We also recommend using sunglasses and sunscreen even if it is cloudy due to the high UV and sunlight reflecting off of the glacier.

 You will need sturdy hiking boots with ankle support that fit crampons for the glacier hiking tours.
 If you do not own a pair then we rent out good hiking boots as well as a waterproof raincoat and trousers.

 We recommend bringing your own backpack on our full day or 1/2 day tours.
 It’s great to carry a small lunch and some extra clothing.